 - Step3: Dry the mixture in direct sun for 2-4 days.
 Special trick- If possible you can roast the mixture in a pan on low flame for 10-15 minutes.
 This will kill any possible fungal spore.
 Note: please don’t burn the mixture.
 This is a commercial method for best growth, so follow the steps carefully.

 - Step4: After 4 to 6 days use the soil mixture to grow or germinate gomphrena seeds.

 Always remember not all seeds are fertile enough to germinate and grow a new plant.
 It is always a tricky job to select the best seed for germination.
 If purchasing seeds, always check the germination rate written on the package or ask the seller.
 If using seeds from previous bloom, then choose only the best mature and fully dried flowers for seed collection.
 You can also check the prices for gomphrena seeds on Amazon.

 Before seeds germination, you should prepare the soil mixture discussed above.
-It is the best tried and tested the mixture for growing healthy gomphrena plants.
+It is the best tried and tested mixture for growing healthy gomphrena plants.

 Preparing seeds for germination

-- Step2: For best germination rate use a flat earthen pot with a drainage hole in its base.
+- Step2: For the best germination rate use a flat earthen pot with a drainage hole in its base.
 Every pot should be at least 3 inches deep.
 Beginners can use ready-made plastic germination trays.

 - Step3: Fill the pots or germination trays with soil mix.
 Leave ½ cm space from the top.

 - Step4: If the earthen pot has a diameter of 12 inches then you should sow 100-200 seeds in each pot.
 If you are using a plastic tray, then sow a maximum of 2-3 seeds in each section.
 The overall germination rate of gomphrena is low, so the more the number of seeds you plant the maximum number of seedlings will grow.